flavius/vim-tabs/README.md

     your buffers
 - contexts can be nested
 - you can work with multiple contexts in parallel
+- you can work on the same file from different contexts
 - in vim, one context is represented by exactly one tab
 - "context thinking" can help resolve complex merge conflicts